ideasonpurpose/wp-svg-lib/README.md

 </body>
 ```

+## REST API

+This library adds the `/ideaosnpurpose/v1/svg` endpoint to the WP-JSON API.

+If either height or width are 'auto' then that value will be calculated from the aspect ratio and the opposite dimenision.

 ## Installation

 This library is available on [Packagist](https://packagist.org/packages/ideasonpurpose/wp-svg-lib), to use it, require it in **composer.json** or tell Composer to load the package: